janosh/pymatgen-2-paper/paper/main.typ

 + Compatibility: Implemented cross-platform testing and version management
 + Community Management: Established clear contribution guidelines and regular community meetings

+As shown in @fig:pmg-code-structure, #pmg's test coverage varies significantly across its modules.
+While the most frequently used functionality like `core`, `io`, and `entries` maintain high coverage (>90%), some harder-to-test and/or specialized modules such as visualization (`vis`), certain analysis tools (`boltztrap`), and advanced diffusion features (`neb`) have low coverage (\<20%).
+This heterogeneity reflects both the maturity of different components and the ongoing challenge of maintaining comprehensive tests for a large, evolving codebase.

+#figure(
+  image("figs/py-pkg-treemap-pymatgen-coverage.svg"),
+  caption: [#pmg code structure and test coverage.
+The size of each module represents the number of lines of code, while colors indicate test coverage percentage.], ) <fig:pmg-code-structure>

 As shown in @fig:pr-since-1st @fig:active-contributors and @fig:contributors-worldmap, the community has grown organically with contributors from around the world, though maintaining consistent development velocity requires dedicated maintainers.

 #figure(